"America" ~ Veterans Tribute

 1-13-2014 Touch Ups

 Closing in on the final stages of the clay sculpture.
-It has been good not to rush this project and let the forms develop at a steady pace.
+It has been good not to rush this project and let the

 90% done with the clay now, just some minor touch ups here and there for optimizations.